 The Tree Campus USA application webform requests total volunteer hours.
-The University does not currently track volunteer time on an hourly basis, and the majority of the volunteer time is spent in singular projects (such as the service learning projects described below).
+The U of I does not currently track volunteer time on an hourly basis, and the majority of the volunteer time is spent in singular projects (such as the service learning projects described below).
 Therefore, the value in the webform is entered as zero, which is not truly reflective of the amazing support our campus receives from volunteers, such as Dr. John Marlin.

 The number of trees planted in 2015 was listed as 54, which included only trees planted by the F&S Grounds department.
 In 2016, the number was as 103, which included 68 planted by Grounds and 35 planted at the Arboretum.
-This year, Grounds planted 116 and the Arboretum planted 60, for a total of 176 new trees.
+In 2017, Grounds planted 116 and the Arboretum planted 60, for a total of 176 new trees.
+This year, Grounds planted 75 trees and the Arboretum planted 72 trees, totaling 147 new trees.

 The number of trees removed in 2015 was 135, which again includes only those removed by the Grounds department.
 In 2016, the number removed was 87, which included 65 Ash trees removed by Grounds and 22 removed at the Arboretum.
-This year, Grounds removed 225 Ash trees, and the Arboretum removed 20 trees (Ash and others of poor quality).
+In 2017, Grounds removed 225 Ash trees, and the Arboretum removed 20 trees (Ash and others of poor quality).
+This year, Grounds removed 105 trees and the Arboretum removed 7 trees.
+The majority of trees removed were more than 60% dead due to a variety of factors such as; age, emerald ash borer, bacterial leaf scorch, pine wilt and environmental stress.
+There were only a few trees removed due to wind and construction.

-The number of trees pruned is estimated at 1300 this year by Grounds, and approximately 200 at the Arboretum, for a total of 1500.
-At the Arboretum, approximately 12% of the trees are pruned annually.
+The number of trees pruned is estimated at 1500 this year by Grounds, and approximately 75 at the Arboretum, for a total of 1575.